xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ---

-## Versioning and non mutation policy
+## Versioning and non-mutation policy

 To keep the history auditable: